Global regulators plan margin rules soon for uncleared derivatives

-HONG KONG (Reuters) - Global regulators said on Wednesday they will issue proposals in coming weeks on rules to encourage banks to put derivative trades through a central clearing house, but they won’t be ready for the G20 summit in June.
+HONG KONG, May 30 (Reuters) - Global regulators said on Wednesday they will issue proposals in coming weeks on rules to encourage banks to put derivative trades through a central clearing house, but they won’t be ready for the G20 summit in June.

 The Financial Stability Board (FSB), the regulatory task force for the Group of 20 leading economies (G20), also said following a meeting in Hong Kong that financial market risks had increased, a reference to the impact of the euro zone debt crisis.